TheorieMPQ/cluster-guide/README.md

 ## Loading modules

 Th-Top uses modules to load python and Julia.
-By default users have only anaconda and no julia.
+By default users have only anaconda and julia.
 These can be loaded using the following command:
 ```shell
 $ module load <module_name>